-STATE OF ILLINOIS
+STATE OF ILLINOIS SPECIAL PROVISIONS

-SPECIAL PROVISIONS

-The following Special Provisions supplement the "Standard Specifications for the Road and Bridge Construction", adopted April 1, 2016 (hereinafter referred to as the Standard Specifications), the latest edition of the "Illinois Manual on Uniform Traffic Control Devices for Streets and Highways", and the "Manual of Test Procedures for Materials" in effect on the date of the invitation for bids, and the Supplemental Specifications and Recurring Special Provisions indicated on the Check Sheet included herein which apply to and govern the proposed improvement designated as IDOT Section #17-00174-00-RS; Job #C-91-125-18; Project #PL1E(411); Contract #61G39, in Cook County, and in case of conflict with any part, or parts, of said specifications, the said special provisions shall take precedence and shall govern.
+The following Special Provisions supplement the "Standard Specifications for Road and Bridge Construction" adopted April 1, 2016; and the Supplemental Specifications adopted January 1, 2021 (hereafter referred to as the Standard Specifications); the "Manual on Uniform Traffic Control Devices for Streets and Highways" in effect on the date of invitation for bids; and the "Supplemental Specifications and Recurring Special Provisions"; as indicated on the Check Sheet included herein, which apply to and govern the construction of Oak Park Avenue in the Village of Oak Park, Section 19-00265-00-RS.
+Project W3V2(347) Construction, Contract No. 61G68, and in case of conflict with any parts of said specifications, the said Special Provisions shall take precedence and shall govern.